-Prior to commencement of the experiment, rotenone was used to remove existing forage species from all pens, thus insuring that bass had only bluegills as a food source during trials.
+commencement of Prior to the experiment, rotenone was used to remove existing forage species from all pens, thus insuring that bass had only bluegills as a food source during trials.
 Two replicates were run for each size of bass, with individual replicates taking one week to complete.
-Two other treatments were also performed excluding bass to determine error rates of recovering bluegills from the four different habitat types.
-Predation rates observed during the experiment were adjusted based on these error levels.
+Two other treatments were also performed excluding bass to determine error rates of recovering bluegills from the four different Predation rates observed habitat types. during the experiment were adjusted based on these error levels.